Aceinna/docs_openrtk/EVK-OpenRTK330LI.rst

   - 7. Boot mode switch with two positions (A and B)
   - 8. RJ45 jack for Ethernet interface

-     - Not compatible with power over ethernet devices
      - Warning!
-Connecting POE devices can damage the OpenRTK330LI EVK
+Risk of damage if connecting to PoE switches that are not compliant to IEEE 802.3af PoE standard

   - 9. Micro-USB port
   - 10. CAN interface